rezarahem/jupiter/README.md

 - 🐳 **Docker-based architecture** for containerization and scalability.
 - 🔒 **SSL certificates** for secure communication.
 - ⚡ **CI/CD** integration for automated workflows.
+- 🧱 **Dependency management** using Docker Compose for seamless service orchestration.

 **Note** Jupiter is actively under development and is not yet stable.
 Frequent updates and changes are being made to improve functionality.